CrossTheRoadElec/Phoenix5-Documentation/source/ch11_BringUpPigeon.rst

 Phoenix Tuner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Open Phoenix tuner and use the self-test feature to confirm values.
+Open Phoenix tuner and use the Self-test Snapshot feature to confirm values.
 Rotate IMU and confirm Yaw moves as expected.

 .. image:: img/bring-12.png